v1.2 Documentation

 • Polyline: Mask a polygonal area.

-• Right-drag: Erase the mask.
+• Right-drag: Erase the mask while drawing masks.

 Common controls

 • Strength: How far the result moves away from the source image.
+The app uses the i2i or Inpaint value depending on whether a mask exists.

 • Brush Size: The size of the mask brush.